mars0i/clj-agentscript1/README.md

 Javascript.
 CoffeeScript source files end in ".coffee".

-Most of the example simulations at agentscript.org and its github repo are written in CoffeeScript.  (jsmodel.html is a Javascript model.)
+Most of the example simulations at agentscript.org and its github repo are written in CoffeeScript.  jsmodel.html is written in Javascript, however.

 You don't necessarily have to learn CoffeeScript (I didn't) to benefit from reading some parts of the CoffeeScript source files, if you're